 Judith A Bassett Canid Education and Conservation Center - San Diego, CA

 We are pleased to announce the planning and development of a new facility in San Diego County, CA dedicated to Canid Conservation.
-No where else in the western US will you have the chance to meet one of the world renowned Russian domesticated foxes (RDFs) and scratch their fluffy ears, meet primitive dogs that have been unchanged genetically in over 8,000 years, and howl with a wolf/dog!!
-The JABCECC will be an interactive facility focused on education, research, conservation and animal assisted therapy programs.
-This amazing not for profit facility will be focused on partnering with special interest groups, academic institutions, animal physiologists, anthropologists, and experts in domestication and canine cognition to offer research opportunities, seminars and conferences, and a chance to meet the RDFs and other unique canids.
-The facility will partner with the film and photography industry to bring these amazing domesticated foxes to the world in a way no other facility in the world.
+No where else in the western US do you have the chance to meet one of the world renowned Russian domesticated foxes (RDFs) and scratch their fluffy ears, meet primitive dogs that have been unchanged genetically in over 8,000 years, and howl with a wolf/dog!!
+The JABCECC is an interactive facility focused on education, research, conservation and animal assisted therapy programs.
+This amazing not for profit facility is focused on partnering with special interest groups, academic institutions, animal physiologists, anthropologists, and experts in domestication and canine cognition to offer research opportunities, seminars and conferences, and a chance to meet the RDFs and other unique canids.
+The facility partners with the film and photography industry to bring these amazing domesticated foxes to the world in a way no other facility in the world.
 And of course, we would love to offer our Ambassador animals and the facility for private parties and events, so everyone can have the chance to meet one of these phenomenal animals.

 We have lots of work ahead of us to be able to share this center with the world.
 If you are interested in providing assistance in getting our center up and running please contact us.